sebrowne/Trilinos/cmake/std/atdm/README.md

 ### chama/serrano

-Once logged on to `chama` or `serrano`, one can directly configure and build on the login node (being careful not to overload the node).
+Once logged on to the TLCC-2 machine 'chama' or the CTS-1 'serrano', 'eclipse' or 'ghost' machines, one can directly configure and build on the login node (being careful not to overload the node) using the `chama` and `serrano` envs, respectively.
 But to run the tests, one must run on the compute nodes using the `srun` command.
-For example, to configure, build and run the tests for say `MueLu` on `serrano` or `chama`, (after cloning Trilinos on the `develop` branch) one would do:
+For example, to configure, build and run the tests for say `MueLu` on 'serrano', (after cloning Trilinos on the `develop` branch) one would do:

 ```